Workable/orka/docs/integrations/rabbitmq.md

 ## Local RabbitMQ Server

-You can easily start a local kafka server for development with the below command:
+You can easily start a local RabbitMQ server for development with the below command:

 `npm explore @workablehr/orka -- npm run rabbitmq:start`